-Carolyn Russo is the curator of the art collection and the trophy collection in her role as a museum specialist.
-As the curator for the transformation of the Museum’s art gallery, she is planning the future vision of the gallery and upcoming art exhibitions.
+Carolyn Russo is the curator of the art collection, trophy collection, and temporary curator of the poster collection in her capacity as a museum specialist.
+She is the lead curator of the art gallery and is planning upcoming art exhibitions for its anticipated reopening in 2026.
 With over 30 years of experience at the Museum, Russo is the author of four books: Art of the Airport Tower (Washington, DC: Smithsonian Books, 2015), In Plane View: Abstractions of Flight (New York: powerHouse Books, 2007), Artifacts of Flight (New York: Harry N. Abrams, 2003), and Women and Flight: Portraits of Contemporary Women Pilots (Boston, New York, London: Bulfinch Press, 1997).

-Russo is a 2019 recipient of the Robert Rauschenberg Foundation Research Residency and a 2016 recipient of the 9th Julia Margaret Cameron Awards for Women Photographers.
-Photographs from Art of the Airport Tower received international photography awards and the book received second place in the 2016 American Alliance of Museums (AAM) Publications Design Competition.
-In Plane View: Abstractions of Flight was awarded second prize in the 2008 AAM Publications Design Competition and Artifacts of Flight received awards in 2004 from the American Institute of Graphic Arts 50 Books/50 Covers Competition and the AAM Publications Design Competition.
+Russo is a 2019 recipient of the Robert Rauschenberg Foundation Research Residency and a 2016 recipient of the 9th Julia Margaret Cameron Awards for Women Photographers in the architecture category.
+Art of the Airport Tower received international photography awards, and the book received second place in the 2016 American Alliance of Museums (AAM) Publications Design Competition.
+In Plane View: Abstractions of Flight was awarded second prize in the 2008 AAM Publications Design Competition, and Artifacts of Flight received awards in 2004 from the American Institute of Graphic Arts 50 Books/50 Covers Competition and the AAM Publications Design Competition.

-Russo was invited to Finland by the U.S. Embassy in Helsinki on the State Department Speaker Program in 2009, was an exhibitor at the International Photography Festival in Lishui, China, in 2011, and has participated in artist-in-residencies programs in Finland, Iceland, and Scotland.
-A graduate of the Massachusetts College of Art in Boston, MA, Russo holds a bachelor’s of fine arts degree in photography and is a graduate student in the art history program at American University in Washington, D.C.
+In 2009, Russo was invited to Finland by the U.S. Embassy in Helsinki on the State Department Speaker Program.
+In 2011, she participated at the International Photography Festival in Lishui, China.
+Russo has attended artist-in-residencies programs in Finland, Iceland, and Scotland.
+Russo holds a BFA in photography from the Massachusetts College of Art in Boston, MA, and an M.A. in North American Art History from American University in Washington, D.C.